MattRStoffel/AmongThem/README.md

 # AmongThem

-_A SwiftUI chat “game” with AI personas, powered by Ollama 3.2._
+_A SwiftUI chat “game” with AI personas, powered by llama 3.2._

 ---